 First Republic has competitive interest rates, but the approval process is highly selective, hence the need for excellent credit.

 In general, you’ll need to have a credit score in the upper 700s or higher in order to qualify for student loan refinancing.
 You’ll also need to have finished college and owe at least $40,000 in student loans.

 For those with a graduate or post-secondary degree, loan amounts start at $25,000.
 On top of this, First Republic considers borrowers who have at least two years of employment in the same industry.
 This is viewed as evidence of income stability.

 Basic Information: Rates, Terms, Fees, & Limits

-First Republic Bank student loan refinance offers low, fixed interest rates between 1.95 and 3.95 percent to borrowers who refinance (as of April 1, 2018).
+First Republic Bank student loan refinance offers low, fixed interest rates between 1.95 and 3.95 percent to borrowers who refinance.
 These are exceptionally low rates compared to other refinancing lenders and competitors.